FHOOEAIST/geofiles/README.md

 Finally, the in-memory model representations can be re-written to your hard drive using one of the writer implementations.
 Note:
 1. That you can find more writers than readers in this project for evaluation purposes.
 The additional writers only use a minimal subset of the specific file format's features as base for comparison and are not complete.
-2. That some file formats presuppose specific CRS (e.g. `.kml` requires vertices in `Wgs84` representation)
+2. That some file formats presuppose a specific CRS (e.g. `.kml` requires vertices in `Wgs84` representation)
 3. Most file formats do not support transformation (scale, rotation, translation) meta-information.
 A model's vertices have to be transformed first before exported to such a file format.
 4. The writers will automatically append the specific file type (unless you set `append_file_type` to `False`)
 ```python